 Viral, Bacterial, and Fungal Infections

-Fungi.
-An allergic reaction to fungi is a cause of some chronic rhinosinusitis cases.
+Fungi: An allergic reaction to fungi is a cause of some chronic rhinosinusitis cases.
 Aspergillus is the most common fungus associated with sinusitis.
 Fungal infections tend to occur in people with sinusitis who also have diabetes, leukemia, AIDS, or other conditions that impair the immune system.
-Fungal infections can also occur in patients with healthy immune systems, but they are far less common.
+Fungal infections can also occur in people with healthy immune systems, but they are far less common.